Abdallah-Allam/Git-Course/README.md

 # Git_Course
 pull Request =>is a feature in Git and GitHub that allows users to propose changes to a repository hosted on GitHub.
 It is a way to notify the repository owner or team that you have made changes to their code and that you would like them to review and potentially merge your changes into their repository.

+Head => It is the pointer the focus on your last commit

 ## Command lines